 Scarification: Remove loose moss in autumn, by scarification (vigorous raking).
 On small lawns this can be done by hand, raking out the moss with a spring-tine rake, but on larger lawns mechanical scarifiers can be hired.

 MO Bacter: A non-chemical product called MO Bacter Organic Lawn Fertiliser claims good control of moss, as well as feeding the lawn.
+Mow the lawn short before application and should be left 7-10 days before mowing again.
+MO Bacter requires wetting before it becomes active and can be applied from March to October.
 The added benefit is that the dead moss should break down in situ, negating the need for scarifying.

 Apply mosskillers either by hand or with a push-along spreader.
 Be careful not to apply lawn sand (ferrous sulphate mixed with a carrier) at too high a rate as this can blacken and kill the grass as well as the moss.
 Apply lawn mosskillers in fine weather.
 Some require watering after 48 hours if there has been no rain.
 Check pack for details.

 Control with a mosskiller will only be temporary unless the conditions which allowed the moss to become established are improved.

 New lawns: Good preparation should ensure moss control is rarely required on a new lawn.
 However, if the need does arise, double check the manufacturer's recommendations on the pack before applying.
 Many products should not be applied within the first six months or after a certain number of cuts.